What if it goes right?

 Typically, when I ask, ‘What is the worst that could happen?’ clients start listing everything that could go wrong to demonstrate why they shouldn’t take action, but we then move on through gentle challenges to their thinking with questions like ‘What is the actual impact of that?’ and ‘How else could you look at this?’.

-And even if the result is not what we would have wanted, we would have at least spent our time more constructively wanting something good to happen as opposed to doing nothing by expecting something bad to happen.
+And even if the result is not what we would have wanted, we would have at least spent our time more constructively, wanting something good to happen as opposed to doing nothing by expecting something bad to happen.
+Or living in the stasis of 'maybe one day' and staying stuck.

 I know which I would prefer.
 What about you?

 If you’d like help to move forward and gain a more positive perspective on your career, why not contact me and see where a session of Career Therapy can take you?
-Contact me for a free intro chat via the website or book directly.
+Contact me for a free intro chat via the website.